Matuco19/Commify/docs/apikey-manager.md

 # 🔑 Apikey Saving

-Commify allows you to save and modify API keys for certain providers (`openai` and `groq`).
+Commify allows you to save and modify API keys for certain providers (`openai`, `groq` and `gemini`).
 This can be useful if you frequently use these providers and want to avoid entering the API key each time you run Commify.

 ## Saving an API Key